Why Small Businesses Can Now Outrank Major Websites

 Thanks for reading

-Note: I would like to thank Adam Bennett marketing manager at Digital ID who helped me to research a large number of SERPS to confirm our findings.
+Note: I would like to thank Adam Bennett marketing manager at Digital ID who helped me to research a large number of SERPS to confirm our findings and if you would like to check out my top SEO tip for 2020, check out this awesome article I was featured in by clicking here.